-Dr. Karyn Purvis was the Rees-Jones Director and co-founder of the Karyn Purvis Institute of Child Development at Texas Christian University in Fort Worth, Texas, the cocreator of TBRI, co-author of a best-selling book in the adoption genre, and a passionate and effective advocate for children.
-Her research-based philosophy for healing harmed children centered on earning trust and building deep emotional connections to anchor and empower them.
+Dr. Karyn Purvis was the Rees-Jones Director and co-founder of the Karyn Purvis Institute of Child Development at Texas Christian University in Fort Worth, Texas, the co-creator of TBRI, co-author of the best-selling book, "The Connected Child," and a passionate and effective advocate for children.